Electron Engine ™

 Why is this sometimes needed?

-The board works without tuning, just as in the data sheet.
-Tuning is only an option.
 The tuning option can be activated by inserting the solder bridge J2.
-If not wanted, the tuning parts can be left in, just open the bridge J2 again.
-However tuning is can be helpful for MC applications, when the needle jumps out of the groove.
-For all other applications, tuning extends the linear frequency range up to 200kHz, depending on the transformer application.
+If tuning is not wanted, open the bridge J2 again, and you can leave the tuning parts in.
+The tuning becomes deactivated.
+However tuning is can be helpful for MC applications, when the needle jumps out of the groove at loud bass music pieces.
+For none MC, so only tone transformer applications, tuning may extend the linear frequency range up to 200kHz, depending on the transformer.
 If you are satisfied with a flat 20kHz, tuning is not needed.
 Yet, when you see on the oscilloscope, how a transformer works perfectly linear up to 200 kHz, by adding only a simple resistor, or a small RC combination, you would not want to leave it away probably.
-In case where Lundahl already recommends these parts, they can be added on the positions X1...X3 (See picture above).
+In case where Lundahl specifically recommends tuning parts, they can be added on the positions X1...X3 (See picture above).

 For more info about tuning, check depending on what the application: Audio Board tuning, or Moving Coil tuning.